DHBW-Smart-Rollerz/state_machine/README.md

 - Pedestrian Crossing = when a pedestrian crossing is detected until it is passed
 - Intersection = when an intersection is detected until it is passed (can be divided down into the different intersection types)
 - Overtaking = when an obstacle is detected until it is fully passed
+- Barred Area = when in front of a barred area until it is passed

 ## Structure